What comes to mind when you talk about a website having a high bounce rate? OR

 6. Avoid Pop-Ups

 Stop annoying your visitors with pop-up ads.
 Using pop-up ads are the most dangerous factor.
 Your readers are coming to your blog to gain perspective and knowledge.

 By seeing a pop up add a visitor might close the page or navigate to the add link leaving you with another bounce.
 So only use relevant ads in your site and restrict the number of adds in a single page to four at maximum.

 7. Turn off autoplay messages and videos

 Building on the concept of avoiding interruptions, bloggers should think about steering clear of autoplay messages and pop up videos.
-Even if you think the messages is great content and targeted towards your audience, it can take the control out of the user’s hands and create a pattern of bounces.
+Even if you think the messages are great content and targeted towards your audience, it can take the control out of the user’s hands and create a pattern of bounces.

 In addition, many blog readers listen to music while browsing the internet.
 Having an autoplay message or video can be extremely annoying.
 If your reader is listening to music in their headphones and click on your page to read some relevant information, they might be turned off with a loud advertisement that can add distractions.

 8. Great Tagline

-Another way to create interest and to reduce bounce rate of your website is creating a great tagline for your blog.
+Another way to create interest and to reduce the bounce rate of your website is by creating a great tagline for your blog.
 A tagline is a short concise sentence that allows people to know who you are and what you do quickly.

 If your message and mission are unclear, it will cause readers to become confused and in turn exit your page.
 Look for something that is catchy and represents who you are over strictly an SEO advantage.
 It may help you in the short run, but in the long run, it is better to create a tagline that speaks to your audience, not search engines.